 2.7.3.1 Members should regularly review their observing infrastructure and pursue capacity development activities to upgrade them, as required to address the priorities for evolution of observing systems identified through the Rolling Review of Requirements process as well as any additional national priorities.

-Note: the Rolling Review of Requirements process and the resulting priorities for evolution of observing systems are described in sections 2.1 and 2.2 above.
+Note: the Rolling Review of Requirements process and the resulting priorities for evolution of observing systems are described in section 2.2 above.

 _______

-3. COMMON ATTRIBUTES SPECIFIC TO THE SURFACE-BASED SUB-SYSTEM OF WIGOS
+3. ATTRIBUTES SPECIFIC TO THE SURFACE-BASED SUB-SYSTEM OF WIGOS

 3.1.
 Requirements